Echo-Stream/appsync/README.md

 will result in an appsync error.
 Once the UI has discarded the message the password can not be retreived as it is not actually stored anywhere.

 ### Response types
-For any item that has a "type" field, the __typename for that object will match its name.
+For any item that has a "type" attribute, the __typename for that object will match its "type" attribute.
 A mutation that returns an Hl7InboundNode for example would be typed as:
 ```
 mutation = """
   putNode($node: String) {